nothingX001/COLOR-SELECTION-APP/README.md

 - Color picker to choose any color.
 - Real-time display of the chosen color.
 - Displays the hexadecimal code of the selected color.

-## Usage
-1. Click the button as advised.
-A list of preset colors will display.
-2. Click "Show Colors..." to open the color wheel.
-You can then find advanced settings to customize your own color.